 The goals for the adults involved were simple: Teach the next generation how to play the game and hope their love for the sport rubs off.

-"When I was a kid growing up in El Segundo, Calif., the coach used to take us to down to the Dodgers and Angels," said McGregor, who played on the same high school team with future Baseball Hall of Fame third baseman George Brett.
+"When I was a kid growing up in El Segundo, California, the coach used to take us to down to the Dodgers and Angels," said McGregor, who played on the same high school team with future Baseball Hall of Fame third baseman George Brett.
 "They had clinics in the offseason.
 We'd be sitting right in front of them.
 Me and Georgie Brett."

-McGregor won 138 games during his big league career and was the winning pitcher in clinching game of the 1983 World Series for Baltimore.
+McGregor won 138 games during his big league career and was the winning pitcher in the clinching game of the 1983 World Series for Baltimore.
 He credits some of those early instructions from real life baseball players for helping his growth.

 "[Brett would] sit there and listen to the hitters and I'd listen to the pitchers.
 They would just talk about their craft and try to help us any way they can," McGregor said.
 "I realize some of the younger guys here, they're not at that level yet, but it meant a lot to me when I was there so I just feel like I owe to the kids to share what we learned.
 Hopefully it helps them."